aaronthebaron/makeawish/README.md

 ### User Input

 An ASG with 1 member that runs a single webpage in nginx.
-The page has a button that says, "Hold your breath, make a wish, country three".
+The page has a button that says, "Hold your breath, make a wish, count to three".
 The button runs the `holdyourbreath.py`.

 The webserver can also reach out to an S3 bucket where results are stored and display them.